Lyzalon (Pregabalin)

 Frequently Asked Questions

-If it’s almost time for your next dose (within 4 hours), skip the missed dose.
-Otherwise, take it as soon as you remember and return to your normal schedule.
-Never double dose to make up for a missed dose.
+If you miss a dose, skip it if it's almost time for your next dose.
+Otherwise, take it as soon as you remember but do not double the dose.

 Important Disclaimer